blockbridge/blockbridge-kb/howto/volumes/index.md

 # Behavior

-## Device Selection ##
+## Disk Selection ##

-A **Volume** consists of devices distributed across failure domains such that the failure of any component in the system affects at most a single disk in a volume.
+A **Volume** consists of disks distributed across failure domains such that the failure of any component in the system affects at most a single disk in a volume.
 The Volume Manager enforces data distribution policies based on hardware capabilities and configuration:

-* Systems that consist of **single-port SATA or single-port NVMe devices** connected by high-speed ethernet have enclosure-scoped failure domains.
-Devices within a single volume must be distributed across independent enclosures.
+* Systems that consist of **single-port SATA or single-port NVMe disks** connected by high-speed ethernet have enclosure-scoped failure domains.
+Disks within a single volume must be distributed across independent enclosures.

-* Systems that leverage **dual-port SAS or dual-port NVMe devices** and that implement path-level redundancy to devices within an enclosure have device-scoped failure domains.
+* Systems that leverage **dual-port SAS or dual-port NVMe disks** and that implement path-level redundancy to disks within an enclosure have disk-scoped failure domains.
 Disks within a single volume may optionally reside in the same enclosure.

 ## Volume Types